Courses and Coaching

 Want to learn how to dive deep?
 Like really deep?
 Then sport diving is for you!
 These courses are geared towards perfecting the skills and techniques required to successfully reach depth and distance goals, to break national and even world records.
 As always, safety is paramount and we focus on how to reach amazing depths safely and without injury.

-Group coaching sessions are available 3 times per week via my Patreon account.
+Group coaching sessions are available 3 times per week via Patreon.
 The sessions are available for as little as $1 per session but they are also “pay what you can.”
 My goal by doing these sessions is to reduce the barrier of entry to the sport by making group coaching available to all.
 I just ask that you pay what you can or pay what you think the sessions are worth!

 Do you want to improve your breath hold times?
 Want to see what your body is really capable of?
 Join me for either online or in-person one-on-one or group coaching sessions geared towards improving your tolerance to CO2, improving your relaxation during breath holds and increasing your overall breath hold time.